 July is when the annuals really start blooming, and many varieties that start blooming in July will continuously bloom until September.
-July has some beautiful colour options, as colourful sunflowers and rudbeckias start to bloom, but gentle coloured astilbe, foxglove and sweet peas are available as well.
+July has some beautiful colour options, as bright sunflowers and rudbeckias start to bloom, but gentle coloured nigella, foxglove and sweet peas are available as well.

 August truly is the most abundant month at the farm, with the highest volumes and variety available.
 Dahlias and lisianthus both are available beginning in August, and they truly are some of the most stunning flowers available in Ontario.
 Asters and celosia are available as well, and August is truly the month with the most freedom and creativity.

 September begins to see the slight shift into more fall coloured flowers, as coloured foliage and autumn berries and grasses become available.
-Highly sought-after japanese anemone become available, as well as sedum and ornamental kale.
 Dahlias and lisianthus continue to bloom and September is a gorgeous month of late summer and early autumn colour palettes.

 October marks the steady decline of field availability as the winter grows ever closer.
 Availability of most flowers ends at frost, which is typically around or slightly after Thanksgiving.
 Farmer's markets end in October and we have limited amounts of tender blooms.
 Dried leaves, grasses, rosehips and ornamental kale are some of the few things that are available until the end of the month.